 Triangle Shooting Academy does not permit open carry.
 All firearms must be unloaded and cased until the shooter is on the firing line.

-The range goes cold 30 minutes prior to our posted closing hours.
 The last shooters are allowed out on the range one hour prior to the range going cold.
 If you are shooting with us for the first time, we suggest that you arrive 30 minutes prior to when you want to shoot so you have enough time to complete our safety waiver and watch the video.

 Guests are allowed to bring their own firearms & ammunition.
 Please see the range rules below for the ammunition requirements.
 If you are unsure if your ammunition is allowed please ask range staff.